Ian Paton (bishop)

-Biography
+Early life and education

-Ian Paton was born in 1957 in Liverpool.
+Ian Paton was born in 1957 in Liverpool, England.
 His father was born in Kingskettle in Fife and grew up in the Craigie, Perth.
 As a child, Paton had little interest in faith, and joined a choir at an Anglican church in Liverpool to avoid Sunday School.
-While studying history at Cambridge University, he decided to train as an Anglican priest and was ordained at the age of 25.
+He studied history at Jesus College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1978.
+He remained at the University of Cambridge to train as a teacher, completing a Postgraduate Certificate in Education (PGCE) in 1979.
+While at Cambridge, he felt an "overwhelming desire to become a priest".
+He then trained for ordination at Westcott House, Cambridge, a liberal Anglo-Catholic theological college.